ErinCGallagher/reactive-arcade-game/README.md

     iii) run the following command in the terminal: <code> pod update </code>

+    - cocoa pods will need to be installed for these commands to run, see Common Errors #4

 ### How to Open the Project?
 1. Open the <code>ReactiveArcadeGame.xcworkspace</code> file by selecting it